yaramostafa/Software-Task/README.md

 ## Django Task

-The Django application provides APIs for managing KPIs and linking them to assets.
+The Django application provides APIs for managing KPIs and linking them to assets_id.

 ### Tasks Implemented:
 1. **KPI App**: